17 Natural experiments

 Designing experiments to study recognition versus disclosure.
 Given the various ways in which recognition versus disclosure can matter, a regulator seeking to run field experiments to understand the merits of various policies is confronted with a variety of possible experiments to run.
 Knowing that recognition matters relative to disclosure is not very useful if it is not coupled with some understanding of why it matters, which is tantamount to understanding the causal mechanism.
 This is important because the appropriate experimental design will vary according to the causal mechanism that is sought to be tested.

 The best way to see how experimental design should vary by the conjectured mechanism is to consider some specific cases.
-If we conjecture that recognition matters because of difficulties that investors have in processing disclosed-but-not-recognized footnote information into pro forma financial statement information, we might divide firms into three groups: firms that recognize in financial statements; firms that do not recognize but disclose pro forma information in the footnotes (à la SFAS 123); firms that disclose information in the footnotes that requires additional processing or detail to calculate pro forma financial information (similar to disclosure of operating leases under SFAS 13).
+If we conjecture that recognition matters because of difficulties that investors have in processing disclosed-but-not-recognized footnote information into pro forma financial statement information, we might divide firms into three groups: firms that recognize in financial statements; and firms that do not recognize but disclose pro forma information in the footnotes (à la SFAS 123); firms that disclose information in the footnotes that requires additional processing or detail to calculate pro forma financial information (similar to disclosure of operating leases under SFAS 13).

 17.4 Michels (2017)